ptvan/ptvan.github.io/_posts/2025-02-02-LaTeX-notetaking.md

 Fortunately, here VSCode's extensions came to the rescue.
 Once set up, I can write LaTeX and upon saving, the `.tex` file would render and display a PDF, same for my `.bib` bibliography files.
 As an added bonus, there are also great LaTeX templates for common document types like theses, resumes, _etc._ I have achieved notetaking nirvana !
 Or have I...?

 ### Typst+VSCode
 [Typst](https://typst.app/) looks pretty interesting, having many of LaTeX's greatest features while simplifying syntax and error messages.
-While there is a web interface, there also are [instructions to set up Typst in VSCode](https://gist.github.com/jason-s/a91b6b70017766ba9143b662405512a4).
+The project is open-source and there is a compiler for the command line, alleviating my fear of vendor lock-in.
+While there is a web interface, there are also [instructions to set up Typst in VSCode](https://gist.github.com/jason-s/a91b6b70017766ba9143b662405512a4).